Tales of Monkey Forest

-Some are even saying that these monkeys could have rabies due to the outbreak of the disease among dogs in Indonesia.
+Some even speculate that the monkeys possibly carried rabies due to the outbreak of the disease among dogs in Indonesia.
 I am not a fan of monkeys.
-I find their humanoid looks and movement disturbing.
-I don't find them cute unless they are cartoon figures with enlarged heads.
+I find their humanoid looks and behavior disturbing.
+I don’t find them cute unless represented by cartoon figures with enlarged heads.
 So why bother going there?
-I don't know but part of me wanted to know what was going on inside.
+I don’t know, but part of me wanted to know what was going on inside.
 I was driven by curiosity.

-Battling with my cowardly self, I stood at the forest gate and took a peek inside.
-It seemed empty.
-I was hoping there'd be people so the chances of me being attacked would be reduced.
-Finally, a group of tourists arrived and bought tickets so I went along with them holding on to my dear camera.
-The cheeky monkeys were said to take things from unaware humans that's why I only took my camera, room key, few bucks, and a cheap phone with me.
+Battling with my paranoia, I stood at the forest gate and took a peek inside.
+It looked empty.
+I was hoping there'd be more people so the chances of me being attacked my macaques would lower.
+Finally, a group of tourists arrived and bought tickets, so I went along with them holding on to my dear camera.
+The cheeky mammals were known to take things from careless tourists which is why I only brought my camera, room key, a few bucks, and a cheap phone with me.

 I think this monkey sensed my fear.
 It was looking me in the eyeballs and seemed like it's telling me to watch my back.
-I'm taking it's picture so we can identify the culprit if it starts to attack me.
+I'm taking its photo to identify the culprit if it decided to attack me.

 Further in, I saw more people.
-I was so relieved I finally relaxed a bit.
-There are vendors selling bananas at the main entrance so you can feed them to the monkeys but I didn't buy any because I didn't want to attract or touch them.
+I was so relieved I finally relaxed.
+There are vendors selling bananas at the entrance so you can feed them, but I didn’t buy any because I didn’t want to attract their attention.

-With hundreds of tourists going in daily, these monkeys don't need to find food.
+With daily tourists running in hundreds, these monkeys don't need to find food.
 I'm just curious though how that would affect their lives.

 The men in green are the staff that managed the forest.
 The monkeys don’t seem to bother them anymore.

 There was a cremation taking place inside the sanctuary.
-You could hear the people chanting and singing mournful sounds.
+People chanted and sang mournful sounds.